-One way to assess students' depth of understanding of an outcome is to have the students critique a general statement which, on first reading, may seem to be true or false.
-By having students critique such statements, the teacher is able to identify strengths and deficiencies in students' understanding.
+One way to assess depth of understanding of an outcome is to have the students critique a general statement which, on first reading, may seem to be true or false.
+In doing so, the teacher can identify strengths and deficiencies in students' understanding.
 Some indicators in this curriculum are examples of statements that students can analyze for accuracy.
-For example, consider the indicator:
+For example, consider the indicator,